joknarf/selector/README.md

-  -F, --filter          regexp pattern filter items -P, --powerline       y or n, powerline symbol usage -a, --autofilter      y or n, filter at keystrokes
+  -F, --filter          regexp pattern filter items -P, --powerline       y or n, powerline symbol usage -a, --autofilter      y or n, filter at keystrokes -d, --delfunc         shell function to call when F8/Del
 ```

 selector can be used as command line or sourced to be used as function (bash/zsh/ksh compatible)